EU/International Hardship Fund

-Under normal circumstances, decisions will be made and communicated to applicants within two weeks of receipt of a valid application (including evidence).
+Under normal circumstances, decisions will be made and communicated to applicants within 10 working days of receipt of a valid application (including evidence).
 If an application requires additional consideration for any reason (i.e. it is made out with term time) the applicant will be informed at the earliest opportunity.

 What evidence do I need to submit?